ricimusic/Night-and-Day/README.md

 This project was inspired by Google Coder Projects from this link: http://googlecreativelab.github.io/coder-projects/projects/night_and_day/

-Goals: Document project with Readme file, develope wireframe, utilize css animations that are triggered by javascript events, use Github for version control.
+Goals: Document project with Readme file, develope wireframe, utilize css animations that are triggered by javascript events.

-Time Limit I Set For Myself: 3 hours (including file creation)

-Time I Actually Spent on Project: